Mlima’s Tale made its UK premiere at Kiln Theatre in September…

 Mlima is known as one of the last ‘Great Tuskers’ – elephants with tusks so large they touch the ground.
 When he is murdered for these magnificent tusks, Mlima’s ghost follows those connected to his death.
 From poachers to government officials, to ivory carvers, he watches as capitalism, greed and corruption marks everyone in the ivory trade.

-We spoke to star Gabrielle Brooks about the show, her role and what she enjoyed the most about performing in the play.
+We spoke to star Natey Jones about the show, his role and what he enjoyed the most about performing in the play.

 Please introduce yourself …